entando/entando-docs/vuepress/docs/next/tutorials/create/pb/publish-simple-bundle.md

 ## Publish the Bundle

-1. From the root bundle directory, generate the Docker image(s):
+1. From the root bundle directory, generate the Docker image:
    ``` sh
    ent bundle pack
    ```
-   The `pack` command builds the bundle components, then constructs a Docker image for each microservice and one for the bundle itself.
+   The `pack` command builds the bundle components, then constructs a Docker image for the bundle.

-2. Publish the Docker image(s) to a Docker registry:
+2. Publish the Docker image to a Docker registry:
    ``` sh
    ent bundle publish
    ```
    When prompted, input the organization of your choice, e.g. the user ID of your Docker account.

-3. Deploy the bundle to the ECR of your Entando instance.
-Specify the Docker organization where the widget is published and the bundle name.
+3. Deploy the bundle to your Entando Application using the bundle Docker URL.
    ``` sh
    ent ecr deploy --repo=docker://registry.hub.docker.com/YOUR-DOCKER-ORG/YOUR-BUNDLE-NAME
    ```